tkeijock/k8s-eks-showcase/README.md

 In essence, EKS provides Kubernetes with cloud-grade reliability, where EC2 instances act as worker nodes that I can manage directly through kubectl.

+## Development → Production Flow

+Before deploying anything to EKS, we first need a running machine with Minikube installed to serve as our development environment.
+This environment allows us to test and validate the application locally before promoting it to a production-grade Kubernetes cluster.

 ## EKS vs Minikube
 Minikube provides a lightweight, local Kubernetes cluster that runs inside a single virtual machine.
 It does not create multiple virtual machines, nor multiple physical nodes .
 Instead, it simulates a Kubernetes cluster by running all core components (control plane + worker node) on the same machine (the nodes are logical, not separate machines).